Harmonica-Men/AstroShop/README.md

 ## CSS Management for Project Structure

-In my project, I decided to use a single CSS file, styles.css, to manage all the styling across the application.
+In my project, I decided to use a single CSS file, base.css, to manage all the styling across the application.
 These variables are defined within styles.css, and ensuring they work correctly is crucial for applying themes consistently across the site.

 By consolidating all the styles into one file, I make managing themes straightforward.
 If I need to switch themes or make adjustments, I only need to modify this single CSS file, which allows for a seamless transition to a new look and feel across the entire application.
 This approach not only simplifies maintenance but also reinforces my focus on code reuse and consistency.